demsks/CSCI2961/Lab1/lab1.md

 I have never worked on an Open Source project, so the path for finding a project to work on is certainly a new one for me.
 However, I am finding a plethora of information online which essentially outlines not only how to get involved, but how to be useful.
 There is a
-Reddit thread dedicated to Newer Programmers getting involved in Open Source that I found which I will be going through thuroughly in addition to the links that Professor Krishnamoorthy has provided.
+Reddit thread dedicated to Newer Programmers getting involved in Open Source that I found which I will be going through thoroughly in addition to the links that Professor Krishnamoorthy has provided.